 Construction is a carbon-intensive industry which typically involves the extraction, manufacture and transport of large quantities of materials, as well as construction activities.
 The way we design and construct buildings and civil and infrastructure projects can have a significant effect on the amount of emitted greenhouse gases.
 Skanska measure its carbon footprints on both project and corporate level and work on how to reduce our emissions.

-The construction industry has a significant indirect impact on green house gas emissions through the use of energy and large volume carbon intense materials such as concrete and ferrous metals products like reinforcing bars and beams.
-In addition, the built environment is a significant consumer of energy and thus indirectly responsible for a significant proportion of the green house gas emissions emitted by the power generation sector.
+The construction industry has a significant indirect impact on greenhouse gas emissions through the use of energy and large volume carbon intense materials such as concrete and ferrous metals products.
+In addition, the built environment is a major consumer of energy and therefore indirectly responsible for a significant proportion of the greenhouse gas emissions emitted by the power generation sector.

 Since 2008 we have been developing expertise to reduce carbon emissions by: